acapozucca/devops/pipeline/s3-automate-deploy/README.md

 2. Add gitlab-runner user to vagrant's group.

-`sudo usermod -dG vagrant gitlab-runner`
+`sudo usermod -aG vagrant gitlab-runner`

 3. Change the .gitlab-ci.yml file such that the deploy job looks like: